-Our Governing Body has the for fourteen members:
+The Constitution of our Governing Body allows has for fourteen members:

 Two parent governors, Bob Armour and David Wright.

 One Local Authority governor, this is currently vacant.

-The Head Teacher, Alison Field is also a governor although she has no voting rights.
+The Head Teacher, Alison Field is also a governor although I have no voting rights.

 The full governing body meets three times per year, usually once a term.
 There are also four committees that all meet at least once a term.
 At Sheepy our committees are: